khanlou/InstantCocoa/Documentation/instant-model/reflection.md

-## Reflection

 Many of Instant Cocoa's capabilities come from the ability to inspect a class's properties at runtime.
 Classes that are *inspectable* conform to the `ICInspectable` protocol, which contains only one method.

 	+ (NSDictionary*)properties;

 It returns a dictionary that has strings for keys and instances of `ICPropertyAttributes` as values.

-### ICPropertyAttributes
+## ICPropertyAttributes

 The `ICPropertyAttributes` class stores all the metadata about a property.
 For example, if a property were annotated: